GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

-To change from powershell to bash (i can’t screenshot this unfortunately :( ), _go to the top bar to view -> command palette._ Inside the command palette, type _“select default profile”_ and click what pops up.
-Select _“git bash”._ Now open up a new terminal.
+To change from powershell to bash (i can’t screenshot this unfortunately :( ), _go to the top bar to `view -> command palette` Inside the command palette, type `select default profile` and click what pops up.
+Select `git bash`.
+Now open up a new terminal.

 ***